 On the appointed day in 1774, Oyabi’s soldiers overwhelmed Gaa, murdered his children including his pregnant wives, and captured him alive.

 Bashorun Gaa was tied to a pole at the Akesan market, that was adjacent to the king’s palace, and Alaafin Abiodun ordered every citizen to cut a pound of flesh from his body and drop it in a huge fire in front of him.
 Gaa was made to perceive the odour of his own flesh and his nose was not allowed to be cut off.
-The flesh from his left part of the chest was not cut as well in order to prevent him from dying quickly but to “enjoy” a slow death.
+Also, the flesh around the left part of his chest was excluded too (to prevent him from dying quickly).

 The disgraced Prime Minister indeed died a slow death as he pleaded for mercy.
-However, his entreaties fell on the deaf ears of the angry denizens of Oyo-Ile.
-Gaa’s remains were later burnt in a fire to prevent his reincarnation as the people were made to believe at the time.
+However, his entreaties fell on the deaf ears of angry citizens of Oyo-Ile.
+Gaa’s remains were later burnt in a fire to prevent his reincarnation (as the people were made to believe at the time).

 Impact of Gaa’s Death on the Oyo Empire

-Undoubtedly, Bashorun Gaa’s downfall and death killed the Old Oyo Empire and the power of civil authority, that is the Oyo Mesi, that had checked it.
+Bashorun Gaa’s downfall and death killed the Old Oyo Empire and the power of civil authority, that is the Oyo Mesi, that had acted as a check and balance.

-Second, the political unrest the Oyo Empire witnessed after Bashorun Gaa’s death made some kingdoms, like Dahomey, who had been paying ishakole (tributes), to declare their independence.
-All these were undoubtedly some of the factors that led to the subsequent fall of the Old Oyo Empire in 1837.
-That’s a story for another day.
+Second, the political unrest the Empire witnessed after Gaa’s death made some kingdoms, like Dahomey, who had been paying tributes, declare their independence.
+All these were undoubtedly among the factors that led to the subsequent fall of the Old Oyo Empire in 1835.

 If you liked this article, then please subscribe to our YouTube Channel for interesting historical videos and follow us on all our social media handles.
 Don’t hesitate to as well share this article with your friends.